zackiles/cdp-proxy-interceptor/docs/rfc-stealth-plugin.md

       // Mark that the session wants the runtime domain this.sessionsRuntimeEnabled.set(request.sessionId, true);

-      // Return a fake success response right away
+      // Return a fake success response right away.
-      // We'll skip sending to the real browser: const mockResponse = {
+      // We'll NOT forward this to the real browser. const mockResponse = {
         id: request.id,
-        result: {} // nothing special needed
+        result: {}
       };
-      // Tell the proxy to short-circuit this request and respond immediately: await this.fakeResponseToClient(request.sessionId, mockResponse);
+      // Short-circuit: send mock response, skip real request. await this.fakeResponseToClient(request.sessionId, mockResponse);
-      return null; // or any special signal to "drop" the real request }
+      return null; // signal to drop this request

-    // We also watch "Runtime.runIfWaitingForDebugger",
-    // "Runtime.addBinding", or "Page.createIsolatedWorld" if we want
-    // to rewrite them.
-But typically we let them pass.
+    }

+    // Let other calls pass through
     return request;
   },

   async onResponse(response) {
-    // Typically we do not need to do much in onResponse for this scenario.
+    // Typically do not manipulate responses here for this patch approach. return response;
-    // However, we might intercept "Runtime.enable" responses if we let them through accidentally. return response;
   },

   async onEvent(event) {
-    // event = parsed JSON object: { method, params, sessionId }
+    // event = parsed JSON object: {method, params, sessionId}
     if (!event || !event.method) return event;

     // 2.
 Observe new frames or workers if (event.method === "Page.frameAttached" ||
         event.method === "Page.frameNavigated") {
-      // We'll create an isolated context for that frame behind the scenes,
-      // but only if the session thinks they "enabled" the runtime domain. const sessionId = event.sessionId;
+      const sessionId = event.sessionId;
       if (!this.sessionsRuntimeEnabled.get(sessionId)) {
-        return event;
+        // If the user never tried to enable runtime, do nothing special. return event;
       }

-      // Extract or generate the frameId
+      // Extract or generate frameId
-      const frameId = event.params.frame ? event.params.frame.id : event.params.frameId;
+      const frameId = event.params.frame?.id || event.params.frameId;
       if (!frameId) return event;

       // If we haven't created a context yet for this frame, do it now